graffenwalder/growPi/README.md

 Raspberry pi, with GrovePi+ to read plant data.
 Data is saved to `temp.csv`.
 Takes a picture on every interval.
 If moisture readings are "Dry" for 3 consecutive intervals, the waterpump will activate.

-Current sensors: moisture, light, temperature, humidity and distance.
+Sensors: moisture, light, temperature, humidity and distance.

 ![growPi](/images/plantsense.jpg)